 Rental insurance is a must.

-We found driving in South Africa to be a very comfortable experience, but it is still a country with quite a bit of car-related crime (we’ll get to that in a second) and, for many of us, unfamiliar driving practices.
+We found driving in South Africa to be a very comfortable experience, but it is a country with quite a bit of car-related crime (we’ll get to that in a second) and, for many of us, unfamiliar driving practices.

 Carjackings are a problem in South Africa.